NTB45/Kanon-Windows11-Guide/README.md

 RLVM should be prefered 99% of the time

 # How to Play Kanon on Windows 11 with Wine and Bottles
-## Warning, AI assisted stub below here, not 100% accurate, will only recommend people that know their shit try it.
+## Warning, AI "assisted" (i checked it only once for mistakes) stub below here, not 100% accurate, will only recommend people that know their shit try it.

 ## Instructions